apple2e/Reset-ACLs/README.md

 Reset home folder ACLs and Permissions on Mac OS

-This is a simple automator application that does the following:
+This is a simple bash script that does the following:
+(might need to run script with Sudo)

 Simple Description: